William Maxfield (cyclist): Cycling career

-Maxfield represented England and won a gold medal in the 10 miles scratch race at the 1938 British Empire Games in Sydney, New South Wales, Australia.
+Maxfield represented England and won a gold medal in the 10 miles scratch race at the 1938 British Empire Games in Sydney, Australia.
 He also competed in three other events; the Road Race, the 1,000 metres Match Sprint and the 1 km Time Trial.

 In 1939, he won the British National Individual Sprint Championships at Herne Hill.

 Personal life

-He was a storekeeper by trade and lived in Hambrook Road, London during 1938.
+Maxfield was a storekeeper by trade and lived in Hambrook Road, London during 1938.

-He was killed during in 1943 World War II, when serving as a Flight Lieutenant with 502 Squadron of RAF Coastal Command, and is commemorated at the Runnymeade Memorial.
+He was killed during World War II, when serving as a Flight Lieutenant with RAF Coastal Command.
 He was the captain of Handley Page Halifax "D" of No. 502 Squadron RAF which took off from RAF St Davids at 1244 hours on 27 December 1943.
 The aircraft was part of an anti shipping strike in the North Atlantic and it was last seen over an enemy vessel at 1750 hours, and last heard from when it transmitted an SOS signal from 45° 48' N 13° 20' W at 1945 hours.
+He is commemorated at the Runnymede Memorial.